Skip to main content

 3. Find Zoom and click Connect.

-4. Sign in to Zoom and authorise Calendly.
+4. Sign in to Zoom and authorize Calendly.

 Step 2: Set Zoom as the location for your event type